yunyaoli/yunyaoli.github.io/_pages/service.md

 - Co-organizer, Data Science with Human-in-the-Loop (DaSH) Workshop, EMNLP'2022
 - Co-organizer, Deep Learning on Graphs for Natural Language Processing, ICLR'2022, NAACL'2022
 - Action Editor, Transactions of the Association for Computational Linguistics
+- Co-organizer, 1st US-Africa Frontiers of Science, Engineering, and Medicine Symposium, 2022

 ### 2021
 - Member, Editorial Board, Computer Speech and Language